Dennis Shaver Season 2021

 Shaver is regarded as one of the premier coaches in the sport of track and field, and he has earned national recognition for his many accomplishments throughout his coaching career.

 Not only was he named the NCAA Women’s Outdoor Coach of the Year by the USTFCCCA in 2008, 2012, and most recently, 2020, but he has also been named a seven-time SEC Women’s Coach of the Year during his tenure.
+He was named the USTFCCCA Men’s National Coach of the Year in 2021 after he led LSU to the 32nd team national title in program history.
 In 2003, he was recognized by his peers as the first USTFCCCA Assistant Coach of the Year for Women’s Sprints and Hurdles.
-In addition, Shaver has received nine National Coach of the Year awards, six Kansas Collegiate Coach of the Year honors and 17 Regional Coach of the Year awards in his coaching career that spans 33 years.
+All in all, Shaver has received 10 National Coach of the Year awards, six Kansas Collegiate Coach of the Year honors and 19 Regional Coach of the Year awards in his coaching career that spans 41 years.

 Shaver is certified as a Level I, II and Master Coach by USA Track and Field and has been an instructor for the USATF Coaches Education curriculum of the sprint and hurdle events.